NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/First Revelation.md

 **Prerequisites** Oracle Dedication
 * * *
 You gain your mystery's initial revelation spell.
 If you don't have one, you gain a focus pool of 1 Focus Point.
-You can Refocus by reconciling the conflicting nature of your mystery, which also reduces your [[Conditions/Cursebound|Cursebound]] value by 1.
+You can Refocus by reconciling the conflicting nature of your mystery, which also reduces your [[Cursebound|Cursebound]] value by 1.

 *Source: Pathfinder Player Core 2*
 *ORC*